Relizu/Console-Based-UNO-Game/README.md

 ## 🐛Note
 The code has some bugs that you might encounter but It shouldn't be game breaking.
 Mostly some unhandled scenarios (for example typing a color number that doesnt exist)
-If you find any of these bugs making the game unplayable ,Please tell me so I can edit it ASAP.
+If you find any of these bugs making the game unplayable ,Please tell me so I can fix it ASAP.

 ## License
 This project is licensed under the [MIT License](LICENSE).